Edgefield County DUI Bail Information

 Typical Bail Amounts for DUI

-- With Injury: If your DUI arrest involved an accident resulting in injuries to another person, the bail amount will likely be significantly higher, potentially ranging from $5,000 to $25,000 or more, depending on the severity of the injuries and other factors.
+- DUI with Injury: If your DUI arrest involved an accident that resulted in injuries to another person, the bail amount will likely be significantly higher due to the increased severity of the charges.

 How to Post Bail in Edgefield County

-- More common for first-time offenders: PR bonds are more likely to be granted to first-time offenders with strong ties to the community and a low perceived risk of flight.
+- PR bonds are typically granted to first-time offenders with strong ties to the community and a low risk of failing to appear.

 Timeline: How Long Until Release?